 I don’t think a bicycle ride is one of the things to do in Los Glaciares National Park that many people think of.
 The distances are too far for it, aren’t they?

 Well, theoretically, yes, but on the other hand, this is quite a quiet way of enjoying the backroads where there’s no access with cars.

-Since bicycle pretty much (hopefully) doesn’t make a lot of sounds, you get to see some of the animals and birds that would otherwise run away from you.
+Since the bicycle pretty much (hopefully) doesn’t make a lot of sounds, you get to see some of the animals and birds that would otherwise run away from you.

 Maybe you would even come face to face with a puma?
 Although, on the other hand, that might not end too well.

-What better way to visit hard to reach places than on a back of a horse?
+What better way to visit hard-to-reach places than on a back of a horse?

 Unlike a bicycle, a horse doesn’t need a road.